SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Applejack asked, "What happened to your mane?
 You're missing the bottom half."

-"Funny story… Applebloom cut it off while trying to cut my mane."
+"Funny story… Apple Bloom cut it off while trying to cut my mane."

 "That's what happened to me!
 She cut your mane after cutting off my ponytail?"